boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

 Packets are transmitted over the attachment circuit with the IPv4/IPv6 labeled unicast as the top label, with service label deeper in the label stack.
 In Option C, the service label is not used for forwarding lookup on the PE.
-This significantly lowers the scaling pressure on PEs, as PEs must program forwarding entries only for IPv4/IPv6 labeled unicast host routes, used as NEXT_HOP for service prefixes.
+This significantly lowers the scaling pressure on PEs, as PEs need to program forwarding entries only for IPv4/IPv6 labeled unicast host routes, used as NEXT_HOP for service prefixes.
 Also, since one IPv4/IPv6 labeled unicast host route represent one customer site, regardless of the number of slices in the customer site, the number of forwarding entries on a PE is considerably reduced.

-For any slice-specific per-hop behavior at the provider network edge, as described in details in {{sec-over-rea-model}}, the PE must be able to determine which label in the packet represents which slice.
+For any slice-specific per-hop behavior at the provider network edge, as described in details in {{sec-over-rea-model}}, the PE need to determine which label in the packet represents which slice.
 This can be achieved, for example, by allocating non-overlapping service label ranges for each slice, and use these ranges for slice identification purposes on PE.